Please read this consent agreement carefully before you decide to participate in the study.

 Right to withdraw from the study: You have the right to withdraw from the study at any time without penalty.

-How to withdraw from the study: If you want to withdraw from the study, please let Dr. James Forrest Calland, Mr. Dallas Ducar, Ms. Joyce Camden-McCusty, or Dr. J. Kim Penberthy know and you may discontinue the study or the program.
+How to withdraw from the study: If you want to withdraw from the study, please let Dr. James Forrest Calland, Ms. Dallas Ducar, know and you may discontinue the study or the program.
 You may continue to be enrolled in the program and decide to not complete the assessment forms or you may withdraw from the entire program and not return.
 There is no penalty for withdrawing.
 If you would like to withdraw after your materials have been submitted, please contact any of the researchers listed below:

 Dr. James Forrest Calland: [email protected]